its0xRay/Javascript-basics/README.md

 ## Set

 ## Object
 Are variables too.
 Contains many related values.
+Collection of properties (association between key & value).
+If the property value is a funtion, it is known as a method.

-For example a car has make, model, type, color
+For example: a car has make, model, type, color const car = {make: "honda", model: "city", price:900000, type: "sedan", color: "grey"};

-How to Access? - objectName.propertyName
+How to Access? -
+dot notation: objectName.propertyName
+bracket notation: cardSuits[suit]

 ## Arrays
 List of Objects